Small Claims Court

 The Miami-Dade Consumer Services Department conducts free "how-to" sessions about small claims court each month in a different location.
 These sessions are designed to teach consumers about the process, how to prepare, and what to expect.
 A comprehensive packet of sample legal forms are provided.
 All clinics are free and open to the public.
 Reservations are not required.

-For more information about Small Claims Court Clinics, contact the Miami-Dade Consumer Hotline at 305-375-3677.
+For more information about Small Claims Court Clinics, contact the Consumer Mediation Center at 786-469-2333.
 Visit their website for clinic dates, times and locations.